 Step 3: Reading The Uploaded File On The Front End

 To read the file content on the front end, we’ll use the ‘FileReader’ object.
-It enables web apps to read the file content (stored on the system of the user) asynchronously.
+It enables web apps to read the file content (stored on the user’s system) asynchronously.
 The ‘FileReader’ object offers several methods to read a file.
 For example, we can read the uploaded file as an array buffer or in raw binary data.
 We can even read the file as a data URL.
 Here, we’ll use the array method to read the file:

 The selected files can be accessed under the ‘files’ field for the input: